-- The first player combines two or more of their letters to form a word, and places the word on the board to read either across or down with one letter on the center ★ square.
+- 1. The first player combines two or more of their letters to form a word, and places the word on the board to read either across or down with one letter on the center ★ square.
 Diagonal words are not allowed. - 2.
-Complete your turn by counting and announcing the score for that turn.
+Complete your turn by counting and recording your score for that turn.
 Then draw as many new letters as you played, always keeping seven letters on your rack, as long as there are enough left in the pouch. - 3.
-Play passes to the left.
+Play passes to the next player noted on the board.
 The second player, and then each in turn, adds one or more letters to those already played to form new words.
 All letters played on a turn must be placed in one row across or down the board to form at least one complete word.
 If, at the same time, they touch other letters in adjacent rows, those must form complete words, crossword fashion, with all such letters.
 The player gets full credit for all words formed or modified on their turn.

-- 4. New words may be formed by: - a.
+NOTE: You can keep track of whose turn it is by checking the last score added to the message board. - 4.
+New words may be formed by: - a.
 Adding one or more letters to a word or letters already on the board. - b.
 Placing a word at right angles to a word already on the board.
 The new word must use one of the letters already on the board or must add a letter to it.
-(See Turns 2, 3 and 4 on the reverse.) - c.
+(See Turns 2, 3 and 4 on page 4.) - c.
 Placing a complete word parallel to a word already played so the adjacent letters also form complete words.
-(See Turn 5 on the reverse.) - 5.
+(See Turn 5 on page 4.) - 5.
 No tile may be shifted or replaced after it has been played and scored. - 6.
 Blanks: The two blank tiles may be used as any letters.
 When playing a blank, you must state which letter it represents.
-It remains that letter for the rest of the game. - 7.
-You may use a turn to exchange all or some of your letters.
-To do this, place your discarded letter(s) facedown.
-Draw the same number of letters from the pool, then mix your discarded letter(s) into the pool.
+It remains that letter for the rest of the game.
+Note the letter you chose next to your score for that turn, so other players will know what the blank stands for during the rest of the game. - 7.
+You may use a turn to exchange all, some, or none of your letters.
+To do this, remove your discarded letter(s) from your tile rack and set aside.
+Draw the same number of letters from the pouch, then mix your discarded letter(s) into the pouch.
 This ends your turn. - 8.
 Before the game begins, players should agree on which dictionary they will use, in case of a challenge.
 All words labeled as a part of speech (including those listed of foreign origin, and as archaic, obsolete, colloquial, slang, etc.) are permitted with the exception of the following: words always capitalized, abbreviations, prefixes and suffixes standing alone, words requiring a hyphen or an apostrophe.